I would give this experience 10 stars if I could. Never had such an amazing trip in my life before. The underwater photos are great souvenirs.

 Havelock Island - Beach Snorkeling - ?490/-North Bay Island - Seashore Snorkeling - ?470/-Jolly Buoy - Offshore Snorkeling - ?500/-Red Skin Island - Offshore Snorkeling - ?500/-Neil Island - Seashore Snorkeling - ?490/-

-Multi Day Tour in Andaman and Nicobar Private Tours in Andaman and Nicobar Resorts in Andaman and Nicobar Day Tours in Andaman and Nicobar Experiential Tours in Andaman and Nicobar Adventure in Andaman and Nicobar Water Sports in Andaman and Nicobar Honeymoon Tours in Andaman and Nicobar Multi Adventure Tours in Andaman and Nicobar Rentals and Transfers in Andaman and Nicobar
+Multi Day Tour in Andaman and Nicobar Private Tours in Andaman and Nicobar Resorts in Andaman and Nicobar Day Tours in Andaman and Nicobar Experiential Tours in Andaman and Nicobar Adventure in Andaman and Nicobar Honeymoon Tours in Andaman and Nicobar Water Sports in Andaman and Nicobar Multi Adventure Tours in Andaman and Nicobar